rumca-js/Django-link-archive/README_development.md

  - traverse with sympy equation
  - translate each condition (A, B ...) into Django Q objects
  - use Q object to select from link database

+# Styles

+Most of views use 'lists' to display elements.

+Each link element style is reflected by a separate style in a CSS file.

+What if we do not want to use main style for highlights, but for youtube we would like a slightly different color?

+Each style should be independent from other styles.